matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/best-practices.md

 Before diving into development on zkSync Era, it's crucial to consider the following recommendations.
 These best practices will help you optimize your code, ensure security, and align with the unique characteristics of zkSync Era.

 ::: warning Upcoming changes
-An upcoming protocol upgrade will change the implementation of some of the block properties on zkSync Era.
+In the upcoming protocol upgrade scheduled for August-September 2023, there will be modifications to how certain block properties are implemented on zkSync Era.
 Find more details [in the announcement on GitHub](https://github.com/zkSync-Community-Hub/zkync-developers/discussions/87).
 :::

 ## Use `call` over `.send` or `.transfer`